AgusBaez/Skill-Factory-By-Avalith/README.md

 # Skill-Factory-By-Avalith

+Clases sobre JavaScript, NodeJS, Bases de datos No Relacionales/Relacionales y Otros Estas clases fueron dadas en el Skill Factory sobre NodeJS (2/Ago/22)

 You will see the steps and knowledge that I take as a Skiller, it is not only to be a "programming student" but to integrate myself into a culture of values that go beyond knowing how to program

-//Español
-Aqui verás los pasos y conocimientos que llevo como Skiller, no es solo ser un “estudiante de programación” sino integrarme a una cultura de valores que van más allá de saber programar

 Agus Baez👋